-The 2018 Haiti Mission Trip is scheduled for February 15-25 and the planning is underway.
-For more information contact Rev. Robert English.
+The 2018 Haiti Mission Trip is scheduled for February 2018 and the team is made up of:

 Every Penny Counts!

 During the trip at the Sunday Worship Service, the Haiti Work Team learned that Hurricane Matthew claimed some of the goats in the village of Sobier.
 Livestock are an essential source of income and insurance for the families that are fortunate enough to own them.
 With Pastor Robert’s guidance, the team unanimously voted to use the donations raised ($400) from Pennies for Haiti to purchase female goats.
 With the help of a few church and community leaders, a goat was given to eleven of the neediest families of Sobier.
 The team witnessed firsthand how every penny really does make a difference.
 Thank you for your donations!

 The team met a British doctor at the Methodist Guest House who has served in Haiti for many, many years.
 He showed them an inexpensive and very doable way to purify water for drinking.
 It’s so simple, yet so effective.
 You put your water in a clear, non-colored plastic water bottle, seal it tight, leave it under the morning sun for some time.
 The sunlight itself purifies the water, making it safe to drink.

 The women of our team wanted to share this life-giving approach with the women of Sobier.
 With the help of the lay leader and translator, they gathered at the Catholic church and our women developed a rapport with them, gained their trust, demonstrated this process, leaving behind an incredible gift—water they can use for cooking and drinking.
 No cost.
 No fancy equipment.
 Potable water.